aaronleon1/instagram-clone/README.md

 ### When posting as a test

 Currently a user cannot delete their posts, so upload a work-safe image (dog and cat themed currently) and it will be deleted within the day.
-Database is checked frequently.
+Database is checked frequently and I am working on the best way to keep a user from deleting all posts as opposed to just their own.
 Feel free to keep your information private and just use test/dummy credentials.

 ### Known Issues